-- Empower the community's youth to serve as safety ambassadors that promote a culture of safe mobility. - Encourage partner agencies to fully embrace the goal of Commitment to Zero. - Identify, foster, and promote safety champions throughout the community. - Partner with local agencies to identify solutions to the safety needs of the transportation disadvantaged. - Work together to establish a culture of safety, where residents and parctitioners in the Ocala Marion area consider safety in all aspects of their lives. - Work with local/state partners on improving senior mobility and the transportation disadvantaged through education and collaboration.
+- Empower the community's youth to serve as safety ambassadors that promote a culture of safe mobility. - Encourage partner agencies to fully embrace the goal of Commitment to Zero. - Identify, foster, and promote safety champions throughout the community. - Partner with local agencies to identify solutions to the safety needs of the transportation disadvantaged. - Work together to establish a culture of safety, where residents and practitioners in the Ocala Marion area consider safety in all aspects of their lives. - Work with local/state partners on improving senior mobility and the transportation disadvantaged through education and collaboration.

-- Develop staff training materials and programs to increase knowledge in the Safe Systems approach and strategies to eliminate traffic-related deaths and serious injuries. - Encourage the maintenance and expansion of free Driver's Education at area high schools. - Identify opportunities to provide transportation safety education to pre-high school students through school lesson plans, focus on age-appropriate topics such as seatbelt use, safe walking and biking, etc. - Partner with state, regional and local agencies to share and promote educational resources and ideas, e.g., coordinate Commitment to Zero efforts with FDOT's Target Zero efforts, Stop on Red annual events. - Provide regular training opportunities for aging drivers, such as the Florida Department of Highway Safety and Motor Vehicles' (FLHSMV) CarFit for Older Drivers program. - Work with local/regional insurers to spotlight safe driving programs that may result in a premium decrease for drivers. - Work with state and local officials to improve driver training and education on safety and safe driving for all drivers.
+- Develop staff training materials and programs to increase knowledge in the Safe Systems approach and strategies to eliminate traffic-related deaths and serious injuries. - Encourage the maintenance and expansion of free Driver's Education at area high schools. - Identify opportunities to provide transportation safety education to pre-high school students through school lesson plans, focus on age-appropriate topics such as seatbelt use, safe walking and biking, etc. - Partner with state, regional and local agencies to share and promote educational resources and ideas, e.g., coordinate Commitment to Zero efforts with FDOT's Target Zero efforts, Stop on Red annual events. - Provide regular training opportunities for aging drivers, such as the Florida Department of Highway Safety and Motor Vehicles' (FLHSMV) CarFit for Older Drivers program. - Work with local/regional insurers to spotlight safe driving programs that may result in a premium decrease for drivers. - Work with state and local officials to improve driver training and education on safety and safe driving for all drivers. - Improve awareness of School Zone safety through education and information sharing in the community.

-- Develop a coordinated communications strategy on how to notify the public about upcoming Commitment to Zero events, campaigns, projects, and safety concerns. - Educate the public about the First Responders in the community and their vital roles and responsibilities for safety. - Ensure enforcement, education, and outreach are equitable across the County's diverse populations. - Expand opportunities and build more participation and collaboration in events such as School Safety Week, Safe Walk to School Week, Walk Your Child to School Day, Drive for Life, and potential Commitment to Zero events at schools and in the community. - Systematically reach out to the community through engagement and educational activities to encourage and build a culture of safety and safe road users. - Convene an annual Commitment to Zero community workshop. - Develop a Commitment to Zero public information online dashboard to support education, awareness and reporting of crash statistics. - Develop a series of how-to videos and social media posts that describe and demonstrate safety initiatives and appropriate/expected road behavior. - Emphasize the use of technology, including social media and advances in targeted advertising. - Increase collaboration for targeted law enforcement events. - Launch a county-wide Commitment to Zero public campaign to build greater awareness around traffic-safety. - Sustain Commitment to Zero leadership, collaboration, and accountability through regular meetings with a Commitment to Zero working group or another formalized committee. - Work with community members to hold informational meetings in neighborhoods and community centers rather than at government offices; utilize technology and virtual meeting platforms to reach a wider and more diverse audience.
+- Develop a coordinated communications strategy on how to notify the public about upcoming Commitment to Zero events, campaigns, projects, and safety concerns. - Educate the public about the First Responders in the community and their vital roles and responsibilities for safety. - Ensure enforcement, education, and outreach are equitable across the County's diverse populations. - Expand opportunities and build more participation and collaboration in events such as School Safety Week, Safe Walk to School Week, Walk Your Child to School Day, Drive for Life, and potential Commitment to Zero events at schools and in the community. - Collaboration to initiate a new Mock DUI event in community, prior to prom week. - Develop an annual School Bus Safety Week education and awareness campaign - Systematically reach out to the community through engagement and educational activities to encourage and build a culture of safety and safe road users. - Convene an annual Commitment to Zero community workshop. - Develop a Commitment to Zero public information online dashboard to support education, awareness and reporting of crash statistics. - Develop a series of how-to videos and social media posts that describe and demonstrate safety initiatives and appropriate/expected road behavior. - Emphasize the use of technology, including social media and advances in targeted advertising. - Increase collaboration for targeted law enforcement events. - Launch a county-wide Commitment to Zero public campaign to build greater awareness around traffic-safety. - Sustain Commitment to Zero leadership, collaboration, and accountability through regular meetings with a Commitment to Zero working group or another formalized committee. - Work with community members to hold informational meetings in neighborhoods and community centers rather than at government offices; utilize technology and virtual meeting platforms to reach a wider and more diverse audience. - Annually recognize safety weeks and/or months for various members of the community (First Responders, Pedestrians, Schools, etc.)